sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 CloudWatch agents that you might want to use in your environment:

-- The CloudWatch agent with Prometheus monitoring scrapes metrics from Prometheus sources, such as SAS Viya.
+- The CloudWatch agent with Prometheus monitoring scrapes metrics from Prometheus sources, such as SAS Viya platform.
 The metrics can then be converted and mapped for display in CloudWatch.

 - The default CloudWatch agent collects metrics from AWS nodes.
-Although these metrics are not specific to SAS Viya, you might want to use both agents so that you can obtain a complete view of your environment's performance.
+Although these metrics are not specific to SAS Viya platform, you might want to use both agents so that you can obtain a complete view of your environment's performance.
 For information about using the default agent, see the [CloudWatch documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html).
-If you do use the default agent, you must add tolerations to the agent's DaemonSet definition so that the agent can run on nodes that are tainted to support SAS Viya workload node placement.
+If you do use the default agent, you must add tolerations to the agent's DaemonSet definition so that the agent can run on nodes that are tainted to support SAS Viya platform workload node placement.
 See [CloudWatch Agent DaemonSet and Workload Node Placement](#wnp_tolerations).

-Because SAS Viya monitoring uses Prometheus, this sample focuses on deploying and configuring the CloudWatch agent for use with Prometheus.
+Because SAS Viya platform monitoring uses Prometheus, this sample focuses on deploying and configuring the CloudWatch agent for use with Prometheus.

 These instructions are based on deploying the EKS cluster using the